Programs are offered in these main categories.

 Join Dr. Jean Peterson in exploring the social and emotional development of gifted youth from a counselor's perspective.
 Often neglected by educators and researchers, this area has impact on school success and on present and future well-being.
 The module, offering insights about the effect of giftedness on how developmental challenges are experienced, about developmental aspects of high achievement and underachievement, and about vulnerability and resilience, is appropriate for anyone interested in a deeper understanding of the internal world of gifted kids.

-For more information on registration including using a purchase order, please e-mail Melody Carducci or call her at 765-496-3338.
+For more information on registration including using a purchase order, please e-mail Digital Education or call 765-496-3338.

 For program content information, please e-mail Professor Marcia Gentry or call 765-494-7243.